wp-plugins/wp-piwik/readme.txt

 As soon as Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
 The auth token is some kind of a secret password, which allows WP-Piwik to get the necessary data from Piwik.
 To get your auth token, log in to Piwik, click at your user name (top right) and click at "API" (left sidebar menu).

+You can get a more detailed description here: https://piwik.org/blog/2015/05/wordpress-integration-wp-piwik-1-0/

-= Can I contribute to WP-Piwik as translator? =
+= Can I contribute to WP-Piwik as a translator? =

 You like to contribute to WP-Piwik translations?
 Please use the [Transifex translation community](https://www.transifex.com/projects/p/wp-piwik/).